pymupdf/PyMuPDF/docs/textpage.rst

    .. method:: extractJSON

       Textpage content in JSON format.
 Created by  *json.dumps(TextPage.extractDICT())*.
 It is included for backlevel compatibility.
-You will probably use this method ever only for outputting the result in some file.
-The  method detects binary image data, like *bytearray* and *bytes* (Python 3 only) and converts them to base64 encoded strings on JSON output.
+You will probably use this method ever only for outputting the result to some file.
+The  method detects binary image data and converts them to base64 encoded strings on JSON output.

       :rtype: str